gwu-libraries/scholarspace/README.md

 * Create and enable an Apache2 virtual host

-  Copy the scholarspace.conf file from the /opt/scholarspace/apache2_conf folder to /etc/apache2/sites-available/scholarspace.conf
+  Copy the scholarspace.conf and scholarspace-ssl.conf files from the /opt/scholarspace/apache2_conf folder to /etc/apache2/sites-available/scholarspace.conf

+  Enable modssl

+        % sudo a2enmod ssl

+  Generate certificates and place them in ...
+TODO

+        % sudo a2dissite 000-default.conf
         % sudo a2ensite scholarspace.conf
+        % sudo a2ensite scholarspace-ssl.conf

 * Install mod_xsendfile (on the GW Scholarspace application server, if deploying on separate servers)